chamsom/data_projects/artera_review/README.md

 **What is Cox Regression Model for?**
 1. Analyze and understand the relationship between survival time of subjects and one or more predictor variables (covariates).
-2. Focuses on the **Hazard Function** or the risk of an event occurring given the subject has surved up to that time.
+2. Focuses on the **Hazard Function** or the risk of an event occurring given the subject has survived up to that time.
 3. Estimates the hazard ratios for each predictor variable.

 To create a cox regression model use: